avelino/awesome-go/README.md

 * [gosms](https://github.com/haxpax/gosms) - Your own local SMS gateway in Go that can be used to send SMS
 * [jobs](https://github.com/albrow/jobs) - A persistent and flexible background jobs library.
 * [notify](https://github.com/rjeczalik/notify) - File system event notification library with simple API, similar to os/signal.
+* [stats](https://github.com/go-playground/stats) - Monitors Go MemStats + System stats such as Memory, Swap and CPU and sends via UDP anywhere you want for logging etc...
 * [xkg](https://github.com/go-xkg/xkg) - X Keyboard Grabber
 * [xstrings](https://github.com/huandu/xstrings) - A collection of useful string functions ported from other languages.